 Third, define the animation narrative style and the equipment to be used for the animation project.
 With tons of animation styles, there are many ways you can express your client brief.
 You can opt for 2D animation, 3D animation, stop motion animation, rotoscope animation, and typography animation, among many others.

+Another thing to keep in mind is that some animators have different animation pipelines for different styles.
 That being said, it’s also important for you to eventually establish your own animation style if you haven’t done so.

 Finally, you must establish internal deadlines within your animation team.
 Setting internal deadlines will allow you to meet up with your team and approve their progress before submitting it for feedback from your client.

 An example of an internal deadline can be setting the deadline for the script two or three days before your client’s own deadline.
+This allows you to have flexibility in your animation pipeline.

 2) Animation Story Conceptualization